vand3rlinden/vand3rlinden.github.io/content/post/pgp-secure-email-communication.md

 ### 4. Encrypt a message
 1. Save the recipient’s public key: `nano pgp-publickey.asc` (paste the entire public key block and save the file with Ctrl+O, Enter, Ctrl+X)
 2. Import the public key: `gpg --import pgp-publickey.asc`
+3. Verify the `Fingerprint` from trusted sources like the recipient’s website or email signature: `gpg --fingerprint recipient@domain.com`
-3. Create your message: `nano message.txt`
+4. Create your message: `nano message.txt`
-4. Encrypt the message using the recipient’s public key: `gpg --encrypt --armor --recipient recipient@domain.com message.txt`, this will output an ASCII-armored encrypted file, e.g., `message.txt.asc`
+5. Encrypt the message using the recipient’s public key: `gpg --encrypt --armor --recipient recipient@domain.com message.txt`, this will output an ASCII-armored encrypted file, e.g., `message.txt.asc`
-5. The output will look like this:
+6. The output will look like this:
 ```
 -----BEGIN PGP MESSAGE-----
 hQIMAxOeBV